monkut/github-org-manager/README.md

 The main interface is through the `ghorgs.managers.GithubOrganizationManager` class.
 This class allows you to obtain all the projects assigned to a given organization, with the option to filter projects based on the project name.

+> NOTE: Github token may be set in the GITHUB_ACCESS_TOKEN environment variable.

 Example:
 ```